+commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
 There is an overriding public interest against disclosure.
-34. Clause 5.2(b)(ii) and (d)(i) (Subcontracting) The information redacted is part of a clause and dollar amounts.
-Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SCAW Contractor's cost structure or profit margins and would place the SCAW Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SCAW Contractor's profit margins.
-Section 32(1)(d), item 4(b), (c) and (d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) the redacted information sets out: i. the value of Subcontracts which must be disclosed to the Principal; or ii. commercially sensitive information in relation to Subcontractors; b) the redacted information reflects the risk priced and accepted by the SCAW Contractor and may also provide insight into the SCAW Contractor's underlying cost structure; and c) the public interest has been served by revealing the existence of certain obligations on the SCAW Contractor in relation to subcontracts exceeding certain threshold values.
-In light of this disclosure there is an overriding public interest against the disclosure of the precise dollar amounts.
+34. Clause 4.10(a)(iii) and (iv), 4.10(b)(i), (ia), (ii) and (vi) and 4.10(d) (Cooperation and coordination with Interface Contractors) The information redacted is parts of clauses and whole clauses.
+Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at section 1 of Schedule 4 The disclosure of this information would reveal the SBT Contractor's cost structure or profit margins and would place the SBT Contractor at a substantial commercial disadvantage in relation to potential competitors and other contractors.
+Section 32(1)(d), item 4(b), (c) and (d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) exposing the redacted information would reveal the apportionment of risk between the Principal and the SBT Contractor in respect of Interface Contractors (including entitlements for the SBT Contractor), and therefore the level of risk that the SBT Contractor was willing to price and accept in relation to those events.
+Exposing this information may also provide insight into the SBT Contractor's views on its potential capabilities and likelihood of default events arising; and b) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors contractors.
+Therefore the disclosure of the information could reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests.
 Review: This information would be reviewed for disclosure as events and circumstances change.